 What are the benefits of sunscreen?

 Sunscreen is an important element of your sun protection routine, and it impacts all of us.
 It doesn’t matter if you’re very pale or darker, UV rays impact all races and ethnicities regardless of skin type.
 When used as directed, sunscreen is proven to decrease the risk of skin cancers and pre-cancers such as the treatable Basal cell carcinoma, sunburn, and helps prevent premature skin aging.

-Over five million people are treated for skin cancer each year at a cost of over $8 billion, with most cases of skin cancer found in people over 65 years old.
+Over five million people are treated for skin cancer each year, according to the CDC, at a cost of over $8 billion, with most cases of skin cancer found in people over 65 years old.
 Even more concerning, as you age your risk of developing melanoma skyrockets.

 But the good news is that many incidences of skin cancer can be greatly decreased with correct and regular usage of sunscreen.